-The Clean Water Project is a multi-year plan designed to control and reduce the overflow of untreated sewage into natural waterways.
+The Clean Water Project is a plan designed to control and reduce the overflow of untreated sewage into local waterways.

 While it's impossible to get all the stormwater out of the system, in order to meet the guidelines and deadlines of the government mandates, and design a cost efficient approach, the MDC developed a five component solution for the Clean Water Project.

 The 5 Components of the Clean Water Project

 The first priority for MDC customers is limiting stormwater entering the system.
 It begins with what is called “inflow,” which refers to stormwater coming from customers’ homes and entering the sanitary sewer pipe.
 Stormwater from down spouts, foundation drains, driveway drains and sump pumps overload the main sewer during periods of rain, causing a mixture of sewage and stormwater to overflow into the street, basements and local waterways.